The Orange County Riptide invites you to host a Riptide player this summer!

 Yes and no. Each host family and each player fills out a questionnaire.
 For the host family, some questions are: How many players would you like to host?
 Where will the player or players be staying.
 Do you have pets?
 What are the ages of your children, if any?

-Player are asked if they prefer to live with or without a teammate?
+Players are asked if they prefer to live with or without a teammate?
 Preference of staying in a home with small children?
 Do they have any allergies regarding pets?
 Food allergies or any special food accommodations, i.e. vegetarian or vegan?

 Also entering into the equations are factors such if a player is bringing a car and what position he plays (Pitchers and position players are often on different schedules).
 We try to place a player with a car at each home or nearby others so that every player has a ride to the field without inconveniencing host families.

 Each host family is responsible for providing a bed and access to laundry area.
-We ask our host families to have foods available for the player(s) to make their own meals, normally breakfast.
+We ask our host families to have food available for the player(s) to make their own meals, normally breakfast.
 The player must have his own bed and we recommend that he has his own room, though it could certainly be shared with another teammate if hosting two or more players.

 Hosting one or more players depends on the accommodations that the family has.
 Some families can only take one player due to space concerns while we have a few host families host as a number of players.
 A few years ago, we had a host family house six players although that is a very unusual case.

 Most of our host families will host players year after year.
-Our experience is that new host families will host a player for a summer and before the season is over, will already as to host a future player next summer.
+Our experience is that new host families will host a player for a summer and before the season is over, will already ask to host a future player next summer.
 We are always looking to expand our host family network in order to invite and recruit more players from out of the area.

 Do not think we are “full up”.
 The Orange County Riptide can always use more host families.
+We welcome the day when we have a surplus of potential host families and have to create a “waiting list”.

 Hosting summer collegiate baseball players does require a certain level of commitment.
 Most host families take on the role of the player’s surrogate family by attending as many games as possible to support and cheer for their players.
 Host parents also make sure that the player follows the rules of the home, the OC Riptide, the CCL and the NCAA or NAIA.